 Tony chuckled weakly.
 “Not really.”

 “All right, already!
-Let me get my trolley, will ya?
-They won’t let me up there if I’m just going in for a quick look-see.”
+Let me get my trolley, will you?
+They won’t let me up there if I’m going in for a quick look-see.”

 “Yeah, yeah, whatever.”
 Tony waved him on.

 Time passed, giving itself up by inches when suddenly his stomach dropped to his feet as the elevator lunged to a stop.
 The doors slid open and Tony rolled his pill cart out onto the third floor.